 Dr. Shaneyfelt serves co-director and vocal coach at the International Music Festival of the Adriatic, a summer festival for instrumentalists, vocalists, and composers in Duino, Italy.
 He has also music directed at Belvoir Terrace in the Berkshires of Massachusetts.

-Dr. Shaneyfelt was a recent participant in the prestigious NATS (Nat'l Assoc. for Teachers of Singing) Intern Program in Toronto, Ontario, the inaugural year the program was expanded to include collaborative pianists.
+Dr. Shaneyfelt appears with saxophonist Jonathan Hulting-Cohen on his album “Second Flight,” released in 2021 on the Innova label.
+He was a recent participant in the prestigious NATS (Nat'l Assoc. for Teachers of Singing) Intern Program in Toronto, Ontario, the inaugural year the program was expanded to include collaborative pianists.
 Notable recent performances include engagements in Berlin, Germany and Poznan, Poland with violist Spencer Martin, and performances in Los Angeles, New York City, and the Kennedy Center through the University of Michigan’s Gershwin Initiative.
 Dr. Shaneyfelt tours frequently with Piatigorsky Foundation, an organization devoted to bringing live classical music to underserved communities across the country.

 Originally from Knightstown, Indiana, Dr. Shaneyfelt received Bachelor’s degrees in Music and Computer Science from the University of Notre Dame, and a Master of Music degree from UMass with a dual focus in Solo and Collaborative Piano.
 At UMass, he was the recipient of the 2011 Eugenie May Piano Award.
 While at Notre Dame, his piano trio, “The Nora Trio,” was the first Notre Dame chamber ensemble to be selected as a finalist in the Fischoff National Chamber Music Competition.